kin-labs/kin-android-ramp-demo/README.md

 ### KIN + Ramp
 # Getting Started with Android and Ramp

-In this basic tutorial, we will create a simple Kin-enabled Android App and learn how to add __Ramp__.
+In this basic tutorial, we will create a simple KIN-enabled Android App and learn how to add __Ramp__.
 The result can be found [here](https://github.com/kin-labs/kin-android-ramp-demo).

 ![Ramp + Android Example](https://i.imgur.com/NHGmTEm.gif)